 Individuals require mechanical ventilation for different reasons.
 It is used for individuals with respiratory failure who are unable to breathe on their own.
-Different modes in mechanical ventilation help to determine how far along a patient is in the weaning process and the patient’s current respiratory status.
 The indications for mechanical ventilation include airway protection, treatment of hypoxemic respiratory failure (low blood oxygen), treatment of hypercapnic respiratory failure (elevated carbon dioxide in the blood), or treatment of a combined hypoxic and hypercapnic respiratory failure.
-On some occasions, patients are also intubated and placed on mechanical ventilation for procedures.
-H
+Other indications include decreased level of consciousness with inability to protect teh airway, massive hemoptysis, severe angioedema or airway compromise such as burns, cardiac arrest and shock.
+On some occasions, patients are also intubated and placed on mechanical ventilation for surgical procedures.

 Regardless of the mode of mechanical ventilation, the guiding principals will be to provide lung protection (prevent overdistension), provide adequate gas exchange, unload the respiratory muscles, improving patient comfort and synchrony.

 Modes of Mechanical Ventilation

 Below is a brief overview of the different modes of mechanical ventilation.
 There are many different modes of ventilation that vary minimally between each other.
 We will focus on the common modes of mechanical ventilation and their clinical use.
 The mode of ventilaiton includes controlled mechanical ventilation, assist control, synchronized intermittent mandatory ventilation, pressure support, volume support and continuous positive airway pressure.